automata-network/docs/docs/1rpc/1rpcplus/spec.md

 - ## AvengerDAO address scanning
     * Rule ID: 052
-    * Rule Details: Users can configure a trust level for the accounts that the transaction is going to interact with, which will be used to compare with the [AvengerDAO Meter](https://www.avengerdao.org/docs/meter/consumer-api/Endpoints#data) result.
-1RPC+ will decode users' eth_sendRawTransaction request to deserialize the addresses that the users interact with, and ensure that the trust score based on risk levels provided by AvengerDAO Meter satisfies the threshold specified by the user, which should follow the AvengerDAO's Terms of Use.
+    * Rule Details: Users can configure a trust level for the accounts that the transaction is going tointeract with.
+1RPC+ decodes the users' request to obtain the addresses that the user interacts with.
+For each of those addresses, 1RPC+ ensures that the trust score based on risk levels provided by [AvengerDAO Meter](https://www.avengerdao.org/docs/meter/consumer-api/Endpoints#data) satisfies the threshold specified by the user.
+By using this rule, users agree to AvengerDAO's Terms of Use.
     * Support methods:
         * approve
         * setApprovalForAll